Assyrians in Iraq: Ancient history

 The Assyrians are typically Syriac-speaking Christians who claim descent from Ancient Assyria, one of the oldest civilizations in the world, dating back to 2500 BC in ancient Mesopotamia.

-Scholars have said that Kurds also fought against the AssyriansChristians because they feared that Armenians or their European allies could take control of the area.
+Scholars have said that Kurds also fought against the Assyrian Christians because they feared that Armenians or their European allies could take control of the area.
 Both Arabs and Kurds thought of the Assyrians as foreigners and as allies of colonial Britain.
-Kurdish tribes originated in Iran were plundering Armenian and other Assyrian villages and "took possession of land".

 Persecution of Assyrians has a long and bitter history.
-In 1895 in Diyarbakır Kurdish and Turkish militia began attacking Christians, plundering Assyrian villages.
-In 1915 Kurds and Turks plundered villages, about 7000 Assyrians were killed.
-In 1915 Turkish troops "with Kurdish detachments" committed mass slaughters of Assyrians in Persia.
-In the Assyrian village of Haftvan almost 1000 people were beheaded and 5000 Assyrian women were taken to Kurdish harems.
+In 1895, in Diyarbakır, Kurdish and Turkish militia began attacking Christians, plundering Assyrian villages.
+In 1915, Kurds and Turks plundered villages, about 7000 Assyrians were killed.
+In 1915, Turkish troops "with Kurdish detachments" committed mass slaughters of Assyrians in Persia.
+In the Assyrian village of Haftvan almost 1000 people were beheaded.

 In 1894, the French diplomat Paul Cambon described the creation of Kurdish Hamidies regiments as "the official organization for pillage at the expense of Armenian Christians".
 In these places "the system of persecutions and extorsions became intolerable to populations who had become accustomed to their slavery".
 According to Cambon, the Porte refused reforms and persisted in "maintaining a veritable regime of terror, arrests, assassinations and rape.".
-In 1924 the Muslim Kurds around Sheik Said "rose in revolt against the "atheist government of Ankara" and demanded autonomy, the restoration of religious laws and of the sultanate".
-In 1932 Iraqi forces commanded by Kurdish general Bakr Sidki killed 600 Assyrians at Simel, near Mosul.
+In 1924, the Muslim Kurds around Sheik Said "rose in revolt against the "atheist government of Ankara" and demanded autonomy, the restoration of religious laws and of the sultanate".
+In 1932, Iraqi forces commanded by Kurdish general Bakr Sidki killed 600 Assyrians at Simel, near Mosul.
 Kurds committed the slaughter "in which 65 Nestorian villages in northern Iraq were plundered and burned down, priests were tortured and Christians were forced to renounce their religion while others in Dohuk were deported and about a 100 were shot".
-In 1843 Nestorians in the Tauris region refused to pay Kurds the jizya, and "by way of reprisal 4350 Nestroians were slaughtered, about 400 women and children were reduced to slavery and all their houses and churches destroyed".
+In 1843, Nestorians in the Tauris region refused to pay Kurds the jizya, and "by way of reprisal 4350 Nestroians were slaughtered, about 400 women and children were reduced to slavery and all their houses and churches destroyed".
 Historians have noted that in "Kurdistan Jews, Nestorians and Armenians were subject to tallage and corvees at whim of authorities".